Philatelic fakes and forgeries: Philatelic forgeries

 Soon after their introduction, stamps became philatelic objects, and stamp forgery to the detriment of the collector became a problem.
 The first book about the topic was written by Jean-Baptiste Moens from Belgium De la falsifications des timbres-poste in 1862.
-Shortly thereafter Pemberton published Forged Stamps: How to detect them and Robert Brisco Earée Album Weeds.
+Shortly thereafter Thornton Lewes and Edward Pemberton published Forged Stamps: How to detect them and Robert Brisco Earée published Album Weeds; or, How to Detect Forged Stamps.
 Stamps produced by famous forgers have become collectibles, as well.

 Unlike counterfeits these are very common in collections.
 Many that were produced in the earliest days of stamp collecting in the 19th century are still plentiful.
 At that time many considered it quite acceptable to fill a space in an album with a facsimile when the genuine stamp was unavailable.
 Later, especially in the late nineteenth and early twentieth century, massive numbers of stamps were forged for the packet trade, including very common as well as rare stamps, so that the fact that a stamp is common is no guarantee that it is not a philatelic forgery.